Natural Tie Dye: How To Tie Dye Sustainably

 In America, the rise of popularity in tie dye started actually around the 1920s as a means of creating low-cost home decor items using cotton and flour sacks.
 And then in the ‘60s, it came back to life with the hippie movement because of its bright colors and unique designs.

 Today, tie dye is back in style and can be seen in a variety of clothing options, from tie dyed sweatsuits to socks and handbags.
+In fact, we think everything is better tie dyed.

 How to tie dye sustainably

 Tie dye is very on trend right now.
 But unfortunately, bad dying practices can be extremely harmful for the environment.
 For example, in 2011, Greenpeace released photos of rivers in China and India that were turned magenta and green from clothing dye that seeped into the water supply from textile factories.
+Here's a full CNN article about how colorful clothes are killing our environment.

 Today, more and more companies are starting to realize that dying fabric can actually be really harmful to the environment and the textiles we wear.
 With huge innovations in the $7 billion textile dyes market, we are starting to see a shift in the way colors and clothing are produced.